apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

     ```

 3. Save the file.
-3. Open `webserver-app/apiproxy/policies/HTMLIndex.xml`
+4. Open `webserver-app/apiproxy/policies/HTMLIndex.xml`
-4. Edit the `BASEURL`, `REDIRECT`, and `CLIENT_ID` variables as follows:
+5. Edit the `BASEURL`, `REDIRECT`, and `CLIENT_ID` variables as follows:

   * `BASEURL` - The base URL for your environment -- use your organization and environment names on Edge.
 For example: https://myorg-prod.apigee.net.
   * `REDIRECT` - This is the Redirect URI.

       **Note** This URI must *exactly match* the CallbackUrl element that you added to the `oauth2-app.xml` configuration previously.
 For example: `https://myorg-test.apigee.net/web/callback`

-  * `CLIENT_ID` - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Important!** This key  must match the one you configured previously in the webserver app.
+  * `CLIENT_ID` - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Note!** This key  must match the one you configured previously in the webserver app.
-5. Save the file.
+6. Save the file.

 **Deploy the webserver-app project:**

-1. CD to `./api-platform-samples/sample-proxies/oauth-advanced/webserver-app`
+1. CD to `webserver-app`
 2. Execute: `./deploy.sh`

 ## Configure and deploy the login-app project